Meeting Minutes

 {tab=Adjournment}

-With no further business to discuss, the meeting was adjourned at 1413 after a motion made by Frank Chuba and seconded by Bill Martin.
+With no further business to conduct, the meeting was adjourned at 1940 on a motion by David Weber and a second by Frank Chuba which was carried unanimously.

-The next regularly scheduled meeting will be at 1900 on Monday, 13 October 2014 at the Tri Lakes Cares building, 235 Jefferson Street, Monument, Colorado.
+The next regularly scheduled meeting will be at 1900 on Monday, 13 July 2015 in the Tri Lakes Cares Building, 235 Jefferson Street, Colorado.

 Respectfully submitted,